- The traditional appraisal system

 The role of technology in performance management

-Is the above basis for performance management already a fact in your company?
+Is performance management already implemented in your company?
 Then we recommend you to shift a gear higher.
 Because as the well-known creed says, measuring is knowing.
 And no better resource that can help you than technology.
-No more paper reports that after the evaluation only end up in a slide: the whole process is digitized via a performance management system!
+No more paper reports that end up in a slide: the whole performance process is digitized via performance management tooling!
 Result?
 Your employees will have easier access to their evaluation reports and will consult them more regularly.
-And isn't that just the purpose of a performance interview?
+Isn't that the purpose of an impactful performance review?

 Performance Reviews in Officient

-From that perspective, Officient has added the 'Performance Reviews'
+From that perspective, we from Officient have added a 'Performance Reviews'

 feature to our HR platform.
-In concrete terms, we make it easier for HR and team managers to schedule a performance interview and simply communicate more easily.
-In advance, exchange notes about the expectations of the conversation, add reports to the digital employee profile...
-It's all possible.
+In concrete terms, we make it easier for HR and team managers to schedule a performance review and communicate more easily about it.
+You can now exchange notes about the expectations of the conversation in advance and add reports to the digital employee profile afterwards.

 In short: the performance review

 feature makes performance management more transparent.
-You work with your employees on their growth, without paperwork.
+In doing zo, it allows you to work with your employees toward their growth, without paperwork.

-Make the performance interview more visible to executive parties.
+Make the performance review more visible to executive parties.

-Usually, after an evaluation interview, a report is drawn up that serves as a working document for all parties.
+Usually, after a performance review, a report is drawn up that serves as a working document for all parties.
 However, often this piece of paper is quickly put in a cupboard somewhere, so that no one can learn anything from it.
 Out of sight, out of mind.

-Done with paper notes in a physical cabinet to store.
+Done with storing paper notes in a physical cabinet?
 In addition to the obvious ecological reasons, digitisation also ensures that you get an up-to-date overall picture.
 Think of comparing different reports over time or preparing a particular evaluation with important employee data such as wage history.

 Make the entire process transparent to the employee.

-Both the company and the employees benefit from digitally monitoring a performance interview.
-When an employee has to search cabinets or drives to find his report, they will be less inclined to review this document from time to time.
-For example, he or she has a less good overview of what the work points are towards next year.
+Both the company and the employees benefit from digitally monitoring performance reviews.
+When employees have to search cabinets or drives to find their reports, they will be less inclined to review this document from time to time.
+This wil lead to them not having an overview of their actions points.